Helene Marsh: Career

 After earning her bachelor's degree in 1968, Marsh began work for the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in 1968 as an Experimental Officer in Animal Health at the CSIRO research laboratory in Townsville, Queensland.
 In 1972 she worked as an Honorary Research Associate at the British Museum of Natural History.
 After two years she returned to James Cook University where she was appointed as a Research Officer in Zoology, eventually being promoted to the part-time position of Research Fellow in Zoology in 1976.
 She switched to full-time in 1981.
 Through the 1980s and 1990s she secured multiple positions on various committees at James Cook University.

 Research

 The majority of Marsh's research involves the ecology and conservation biology of dugongs and other megafauna, providing advancements in the understanding, management, and care of coastal marine mammals.
 Her research has covered marine conservation biology, marine natural resource management, indigenous marine resource management, conservation intervention, and marine wildlife population ecology.
+Notable doctoral students of Marsh's include Barbara Bollard.